charleyedward/event-notified-etl/README.md

 1. ### Event Notification

-Events carry only minimum details, just enough to inform the clients about a state change.
-Clients need to contact source system to get the new state.
+Events carry only minimum details, just enough to inform the consumers about a state change.
+Consumers need to contact source system to get the new state.

 2. ### Event-Carried State Transfer

 Events carry the fully copy of the new state.
-Clients has enough information to do the processing from the event itself.
+Consumers has enough information to do the processing from the event itself.

 3. ### Event-Sourcing